longjoel/MicroFE/readme.md

 This section is for launching one off programs.
 Perhaps you need to run your emulators to set them up.
 This is optional as well.

+Each action will have at minimum a `Name` and a `Path`.
+The `Name` is what will appear inside MicroFE.
+The `Path` is the location of the action to be run.
+This can be a batch file, an exe file, a python script, etc.

 ### emulators

 The emulator section contains a list of emulators and the things that MicroFE needs to launch it and find the games.